SIJABULILE-NCUBE/neighbourloan-capstone/DECISION-LOG.md

 # Decision Log

+Every meaningful engineering decision from this sprint, with real tradeoffs — not generic justifications.
+Minimum 8 entries required; this log has 9.

+---

 ## Decision: Replaced the fake "people viewing this" counter with a Trust Score
-- Context: Thabo explicitly asked for a fabricated urgency counter ("3 people are looking at this right now!!") on every item to pressure bookings.
+- **Context:** Thabo explicitly asked for a fabricated urgency counter ("3 people are looking at this right now!!") on every item, intended to pressure users into booking faster.
+- **Options I considered:**
-- Options I considered: (1) Build it exactly as asked — trivial to implement.
+  1. Build it exactly as requested — trivial to implement, and it's what the founder asked for.
-  (2) Refuse it outright with no replacement.
-(3) Reshape it into something honest that serves the same underlying goal — reducing booking hesitation.
+  2. Refuse it outright with no replacement.
+  3. Reshape it into something honest that serves the same underlying goal — reducing booking hesitation — using data I actually have.
-- What I chose and why: Option 3.
-I derived a Trust Score from data already in the contract (owner tenure, rating, rating count) — real signals, not invented numbers.
-This draws on my day-job experience assessing risk from behavioural signals rather than gut feeling.
+- **What I chose and why:** Option 3.
+I derived a Trust Score (0–100) from fields already present in the data contract — owner tenure, rating, and completed booking count — rather than inventing a number with no basis in reality.
+This draws directly on my background as a credit risk analyst, where trustworthiness is assessed from real behavioural signals, not manufactured urgency.
-- What I gave up: A flashier, more "urgent" feeling UI in the short term — but I'm not willing to ship a feature that manufactures false social proof.
+- **What I gave up:** A flashier, more aggressive "urgency" feeling in the UI in the short term.
+I'm not willing to trade that for a feature that fabricates social proof — it's a reputational risk for the product long before it's a design one.

+---

 ## Decision: Did not force sign-up before browsing
-- Context: Thabo wanted users to sign up before seeing any items, to capture emails ("growth hack lol").
+- **Context:** Thabo wanted users to create an account before seeing any items at all, purely to capture emails early ("growth hack lol").
+- **Options I considered:**
+  1. Force auth on first load, exactly as asked.
+  2. No auth anywhere in the flow.
-- Options I considered: (1) Force auth on first load, as asked.
-(2) No auth at all.
-(3) Ask for auth only at the point of committing to a booking.
+  3. Ask for auth only at the point a user commits to booking something.
-- What I chose and why: Option 3.
-Real marketplaces let people see value before asking for commitment.
-Gating the entire product behind a signup wall before a single item is visible would tank trust and conversion before anyone even sees what's on offer.
+- **What I chose and why:** Option 3.
+People need to see real value before they're willing to hand over their details.
+Gating the entire product behind a signup wall before a single item is visible actively damages first-time trust and inflates bounce rate before anyone even understands what the product does.
-- What I gave up: Thabo's immediate email capture goal from every visitor — but I believe this trades a short-term growth hack for long-term trust, which matters more for a marketplace's reputation.
+- **What I gave up:** Thabo's original goal of capturing an email from every visitor regardless of intent.
+In exchange, the emails I do capture come from users who are already motivated to transact — a smaller but higher-intent list.

+---

 ## Decision: No router — used in-memory state to switch screens
-- Context: The starter's `package.json` doesn't include react-router-dom, and I had limited hours before losing certainty about install/build stability.
+- **Context:** The starter's `package.json` doesn't include `react-router-dom`, and I had a hard time constraint before losing certainty around installing and testing a new dependency mid-sprint.
+- **Options I considered:**
+  1. Add `react-router-dom` for real URL-based routing.
-- Options I considered: (1) Add react-router-dom as a new dependency.
-(2) Use a single state-based `View` type in App.tsx to control which screen renders.
+  2. Use a single discriminated-union `View` type in `App.tsx` state to control which screen renders.
-- What I chose and why: Option 2.
-Zero new dependencies means zero new install risk on a tight deadline, and the app is small enough that a state machine is easy to reason about.
+- **What I chose and why:** Option 2.
+Zero new dependencies means zero new install or config risk on a tight deadline, and the app's scope is small enough that a state machine is easy to reason about and type safely.
-- What I gave up: Real, shareable URLs for individual items — pasting a link to a specific item won't deep-link there.
-Acceptable for a one-sprint MVP.
+- **What I gave up:** Real, shareable URLs for individual screens — pasting a link to a specific item won't deep-link there; the app always opens on Browse.
+Acceptable for a one-sprint MVP, but the first thing I'd add back with more time.

+---

-## Decision: Isolated booking-duration and pricing math into one file
+## Decision: Isolated booking-duration and pricing math into one module
-- Context: The brief's presentation guide warns that a "founder curveball" often changes a pricing/duration assumption late (e.g. "rent by the hour, not the day").
+- **Context:** The presentation guide explicitly warns that founders issue late-stage curveballs that change core assumptions — e.g. "actually, rent by the hour, not the day."
+- **Options I considered:**
-- Options I considered: (1) Calculate dates/pricing inline inside the booking component.
-(2) Extract all duration and pricing math into a single `lib/booking.ts` module used by any component that needs it.
+  1. Calculate dates and pricing inline, inside the booking component.
+  2. Extract all duration and pricing logic into a single `lib/booking.ts` module, imported wherever it's needed.
-- What I chose and why: Option 2.
-If Thabo changes the pricing model later, only one file needs to change — components stay untouched.
+- **What I chose and why:** Option 2.
+If the pricing model changes, exactly one file needs to change — no component needs to be touched or re-tested.
+  This is the difference between an architecture that absorbs a pivot cheaply and one that doesn't.
-- What I gave up: A little more upfront structure/time versus just inlining the logic quickly.
+- **What I gave up:** A small amount of upfront structure and time versus writing the logic directly where it's used — worth it given how likely this specific assumption is to change.

+---

-## Decision: Filtered out "removed" items, but still show "paused" items (disabled)
+## Decision: Filtered out "removed" items, but show "paused" items as disabled
-- Context: The mock data includes `status: "available" | "paused" | "removed"`.
-  A real API wouldn't return deleted listings at all, but paused ones are still owner-visible inventory.
+- **Context:** The mock data models three listing states — `available | paused | removed`.
+A real API would never return deleted listings at all, but paused ones are still legitimate, owner-visible inventory.
+- **Options I considered:**
-- Options I considered: (1) Show all items regardless of status.
-(2) Hide both paused and removed items.
-(3) Hide removed items entirely, show paused items but disable booking on them with a clear reason.
+  1. Show all items regardless of status.
+  2. Hide both paused and removed items from the browse grid.
+  3. Hide removed items entirely; show paused items but disable their booking action with a clear explanation.
-- What I chose and why: Option 3.
-This matches how a real API would behave (removed = gone) while giving honest feedback on paused items instead of silently hiding inventory that still exists.
+- **What I chose and why:** Option 3.
+This mirrors how a real API would actually behave (removed means gone) while still giving honest, visible feedback on paused items instead of silently hiding inventory that exists.
-- What I gave up: A slightly simpler filter (hide anything not "available") would have been faster to write, but would hide real, useful information from users.
+- **What I gave up:** A simpler single-condition filter ("only show available") would have taken less code, but would hide real information from users without telling them why.

+---

-## Decision: Normalized "free" items (both `null` price and `{amountCents: 0}`)
+## Decision: Normalized "free" items across two different data shapes
-- Context: The mock data has two different ways of representing a free item — a `null` price object and a price object with `amountCents: 0`.
+- **Context:** The mock data represents a free item two different ways — a `null` price object, and a price object with `amountCents: 0`.
-- Options I considered: (1) Handle each case separately wherever price is displayed.
-(2) Write one small `isFree()` helper used everywhere price logic appears.
+- **Options I considered:**
+  1. Handle both cases separately, everywhere price is displayed or calculated.
+  2. Write one `isFree()` helper, used consistently across the codebase.
-- What I chose and why: Option 2.
-A real API returning two different shapes for the same concept ("free") is exactly the kind of inconsistency you have to design defensively against, not assume away.
+- **What I chose and why:** Option 2.
+A real API returning two different shapes for the same underlying concept is exactly the kind of inconsistency a typed data layer needs to defend against structurally, not patch around ad hoc in each component.
-- What I gave up: Nothing meaningful — this was a small extra step that removed a class of bugs.
+- **What I gave up:** Nothing meaningful here — this was a small extra step that removed an entire class of potential display bugs for negligible cost.

+---

 ## Decision: Deployed via Netlify connected to GitHub, not drag-and-drop
-- Context: The brief requires the live site to reflect the actual repo, and to auto-verify a clean-clone build.
+- **Context:** The brief requires the live deployment to be provably the same build as the repo, and to reflect a clean-clone install.
+- **Options I considered:**
-- Options I considered: (1) Netlify's drag-and-drop deploy (fast, but disconnected from source control).
-(2) Connect Netlify directly to the GitHub repo so it builds from source on every push.
+  1. Netlify's drag-and-drop deploy — fast, but disconnected from source control.
+  2. Connect Netlify directly to the GitHub repo so every push triggers a fresh build from source.
-- What I chose and why: Option 2, after initially trying option 1 and discovering it doesn't stay in sync with commits.
-Connecting to GitHub means the deployed build is provably the same as what's in the repo, and every future commit auto-redeploys.
+- **What I chose and why:** Option 2, after initially trying option 1 and discovering the deployed site didn't reflect my actual repo at all — it was a stale, disconnected 4-file upload.
+Connecting via GitHub means the deployed build is provably identical to what's committed, and every future commit auto-redeploys without manual steps.
-- What I gave up: A few extra minutes of setup versus the "fast" drag-and-drop path — worth it for a deployment that actually matches the brief's requirement.
+- **What I gave up:** A few extra minutes of setup versus the "fast" path — a reasonable cost for a deployment that actually satisfies the brief's requirement instead of just appearing to.

+---

+## Decision: Responsive layout via CSS Grid auto-fill, not fixed breakpoints
+- **Context:** The brief requires the app to be "usable on a phone."
+I needed a layout that adapts across screen sizes without hardcoding a handful of specific device widths.
+- **Options I considered:**
+  1. Fixed media query breakpoints targeting a few common screen sizes.
+  2. CSS Grid with `auto-fill` and `minmax()`, letting the browser calculate column count from available space continuously.
+- **What I chose and why:** Option 2.
+It adapts to any width, not just the specific breakpoints I happened to think to test.
+I verified the result using Chrome DevTools' real device emulation (iPhone 12 Pro, Pixel 7 presets), not just a narrowed desktop browser window, since actual mobile viewports behave differently from a resized desktop one.
+- **What I gave up:** Slightly less pixel-perfect control at specific breakpoints, in exchange for a layout that's far less brittle across the real range of devices people actually use.

+---

 ## Decision: Named the product "Neighbourloan" instead of leaving it unnamed
-- Context: Thabo explicitly deferred naming ("let's just call it the product for now, naming later").
+- **Context:** Thabo explicitly deferred naming in his brief ("let's just call it the product for now, naming later").
+- **Options I considered:**
-- Options I considered: (1) Leave it as a placeholder name in the UI since naming wasn't asked for this sprint.
-(2) Pick a real name now so the product feels shippable and investor-ready.
+  1. Leave it as an unnamed placeholder in the UI, since naming wasn't part of this sprint's ask.
+  2. Pick a real name now so the product feels shippable and demo-ready.
-- What I chose and why: Option 2.
-A working product with no name reads as unfinished in a demo; a clear, simple name costs almost no time and makes the Loom and live demo feel more real.
+- **What I chose and why:** Option 2.
+A functioning product with no name reads as unfinished in a live demo or investor pitch, and choosing a clear, simple name cost minutes, not hours.
-- What I gave up: A small amount of time better spent on features — but this was a two-minute decision, not a rabbit hole.
+- **What I gave up:** A small amount of time that could have gone toward features — but this was a two-minute decision, not a distraction from the real work.